-- Lessons are charged at the rate of $76 per hour.
-In paying tuition fees, you are reserving a place in Bella Sonata Music Studio for the year.
+- In paying tuition fees, you are reserving a place in Bella Sonata Music Studio for the year.
 Fees are payable each term in advance.
 Fees paid after the due date will be subject to a $15 late fee.

 - A Registration Fee of $60 per annum is charged to cover the cost of online memberships, digital sheet music, trophies, prizes and concerts for the benefit of students.

 - Music books are supplied by the teacher as needed and the cost invoiced to the fee payer.

 - Annual rate rises should be expected.
 These follow local Music Teacher Association recommended rates and reflect ongoing professional development and enhancement of my teaching skills.
 The fee payer will be notified in writing one term prior to implementation of any increase.